 Heysen Trail Diary – Day 58

 I nervously peeled back my sleeping bag, hoping that the ankle I had mangled on Day 57 was the result of a bad dream.
 Alas, it wasn’t.
 My puffy appendage had doubled in both volume and colour overnight and it was immediately obvious I would fight to cram it back into my soggy hiking boot.

 Deep Creek Conservation Park is home to an array of native wildlife such as western grey kangaroos, short beaked echidnas and over 100 bird species.
 Whales can also be seen during their annual migration, from June to October.

-Despite my calamitous circumstances, I had no choice but to soldier on.
 The first few kilometres of the day were as expected; a battle.
 My aching ankle could only manage slow, tentative steps along the slippery mud-soaked track.
-However, after an hour of blood circulating through my joints, my muted mobility grew surprisingly agile.
+However, after an hour of blood circulating through the joints, my muted mobility grew surprisingly agile.

-Despite my growing list of ailments, the biggest disappointment from the day was the scarcity of scenic views.
-The highly-publicised panoramas over carpets of native foliage overlooking an endless ocean were thwarted by a thick ‘pea soup’ fog.
-What I could see, however, at a short distance was worth the effort alone.
+Despite my growing list of ailments, the biggest hindrance from the day was the scarcity of scenic views.
+The highly-publicised panoramas that overlooked carpets of native foliage and an endless ocean were thwarted by a thick ‘pea soup’ fog.
+What I could see, however, at a short distance was still worth the effort.
 The gushing Deep Creek Waterfall near Trig Campground and the abundance of dazzling lilies (despite their noxious weed status) at Eagle Waterhole Campground were both genuine trail highlights.

 Because of the impenetrable fog and constant cloud coverage, it felt like the sun had never woken from its nightly slumber.
 The day’s steady breeze had increased to a buffeting gale by the time I arrived at the elevated Cobbler Hill Campground.
-Fortunately, there were several half-sheltered spaces availble to wrangle my tent into the ground.
+Fortunately, there were several half-sheltered spaces available to aid my efforts in wrangling my tent to the ground.